 \section{Conclusions}

-We have presented a new analysis of K2-18b’s JWST transmission spectrum, combining an independent reduction of MIRI LRS observations with previously published NIRISS and NIRSpec data \citepalias{madhusudhan2023}.
-We performed free-chemistry Bayesian retrievals, with molecular species informed by equilibrium chemistry, and investigated the role of hydrocarbon hazes in shaping the observed spectrum between 0.85–12 $\mu$m.
-In addition, we assessed the impact of stellar parameter uncertainties on the derived bulk properties of K2-18b.
-Using the stellar parameters obtained in this work, we find a planetary density of $\rho_P = 3.34 \pm 1.44$ g cm$^{-3}$.
-This value is consistent with previous estimates, though we note that variations in the adopted stellar mass–radius relations can shift the inferred density and, consequently, interpretations of the planet’s bulk composition.
-Our results reinforce the need for precise stellar characterisation to robustly constrain the bulk properties of K2-18b and similar sub-Neptunes.
+We have presented a new analysis of K2-18b’s JWST transmission spectrum, combining an independent reduction of the MIRI LRS observations with previously published NIRISS and NIRSpec data \citepalias{madhusudhan2023}.
+Using free-chemistry Bayesian retrievals, we investigated the role of hydrocarbon hazes in shaping the transmission spectrum across $0.85$--$12 \mu$m.
+We also assessed the impact of stellar parameter uncertainties on the derived bulk properties of the planet.
+Using the stellar parameters derived in this work, we obtain a planetary density of $\rho_P = 3.34 \pm 1.44$ g cm$^{-3}$.
+This value is consistent with previous estimates, although differences in adopted stellar mass--radius relations lead to variations in the inferred planetary density and therefore the interpretation of K2-18b’s bulk composition.

-Our results are compatible with a sub-Neptune planet of mass $\sim 14M_{\oplus}$ and radius $\sim2.5 R_{\oplus}$ with an H$_2$-dominated atmosphere.
-Our retrievals strongly support the presence of hydrocarbon haze hazes --- either Titan-like (\citetalias{khare1984}) or $\times1000$ solar metallicity in composition (\citetalias{He24}) --- to explain the full spectral range of observations without invoking instrumental offsets in the MIRI LRS data.
-The abundances of CH$_4$ and CO$_2$ retrieved are broadly consistent across our haze models, though systematically lower than values inferred from haze-free studies in the literature, indicating that haze reduces the need for solutions of high mean molecular weight.

-We further highlight that the presence of C$_2$H$_4$ could help explain the broad feature centred around 10.5 $\mu$m in the MIRI data, which, if detected, would provide strong evidence for hydrocarbon photochemistry occurring in the atmosphere and therefore hazes.
-Like in the previous literature, the abundances of H$_2$O, NH$_3$, CO, OCS, and H$_2$S remain unconstrained in our analysis.
-The treatment of haze is critical: our models include five particle sizes (0.20, 0.43, 0.75, 0.91, and 1.93 $\mu$m), which together generate strong Rayleigh scattering at short wavelengths and a non-uniform continuum that elevates the transmission spectrum in the NIR, thereby improving agreement with the full range of observations.

-Our retrievals generally favour atmospheric temperatures $\sim$100–200 K higher than in previous literature.
-However, we demonstrated that cooler solutions ($\sim$255 K) remain viable when adopting a lower planetary mass within the 1$\sigma$ uncertainty of the bulk density.
-This highlights a strong degeneracy between planetary mass and atmospheric temperature in retrieval analyses.
-Furthermore, forcing a smaller mass increases solution degeneracy, yielding CH$_4$ and CO$_2$ abundances that are more consistent with previous studies.

-Although our haze prescription offers a useful first-order framework, it does not capture the full microphysical or compositional complexity of haze formation.
-Future work should employ self-consistent photochemical and microphysical models to capture vertical structure and compositional diversity, complemented by additional mid-infrared observations to better constrain key hydrocarbon species.
-Laboratory experiments on exoplanet haze analogues will also be essential for characterizing the optical properties of hazes in H$_2$-dominated atmospheres.
-Collectively, these approaches will sharpen constraints on molecular abundances and deepen our understanding of haze chemistry and atmospheric diversity in sub-Neptune exoplanets such as K2-18b.